CodySpradling/tempRepository/README.md

-# tempRepository
-Repository to practice with GitHub usage and conflicts This is my FIRST TEST!
-Let's make a second change.
+This is a competing edit